JoyofCodingLife/Team-Project-1/README.md

 ## Webpage Preview
 The following images show the web application's appearance.

-1. This is our web application's loading screen.
+1. This is our web application's landing page.
 ![Webpage Preview](./assets/images/websiteLoadingScreen.png)

 2. This is how search results are displayed on our website.